 SIC Code Explained

-The SIC code was developed in the 1930s to promote the comparability of establishment data for both the U.S. and Canadian economies.
-Before the SIC code was formulated, each department of the U.S. government would analyze business activities using different methods and metrics that are meaningless to other departments.
+The SIC code was developed in 1937 to promote the comparability of establishment data for both the U.S. and Canadian economies.
+Before the SIC code was formulated, each department of the U.S. government would analyze business activities using different methods and metrics that were meaningless to other departments.
 The lack of a common standard made it difficult for the departments to share and compare data on the classification of business activities.

 The creation of the SIC code made it possible for government departments and agencies to collect, measure, analyze, and present data easily.
 It also promoted uniformity and comparability in presenting data collected by the various federal and state agencies in both U.S. and Canadian economies.
-SIC codes are assigned to companies based on their shared characteristics in the product, service, and production of a business.
+SIC codes were assigned to companies based on their shared characteristics in a product, service, or production of a business.

 Structure of the SIC Code

 The SIC code is a four-digit classifying system that begins with the general characteristics of a business and then narrows down to the specifics.
 The first two digits of the code show the primary industry group of a company.
 The third and fourth digits show the broader industry group and industry sector, respectively.

 The system groups the economy into 11 broader divisions, which are divided into 83 two-digit groups that are then categorized further into 416 three-digit industry groups, and a final broader category of 1,005 four-digit industry sectors.
 The four-digit level is the most specific of the classification since it shows the specific category of a business.